pcardotatgit/XDR_Workflows_and_Stuffs/3-Create_a_onbox_Managed_FTD_Target/readme.md

 ![](img/fdm-9.png)

-**Important Remark ! : There is a space between Beare and the Token value !**
+**Important Remark ! : There is a space between Bearer and the Token value !**
 **OK You are good to go !**

 If you run your workflow, then the result wil be stored into **output.Body** of the **HTTP request** activity.